top of page

 • Listen to authorities for information and instructions.
 Avoid driving, except in emergencies.
 Do not visit disaster areas.
 Your presence may hamper rescue and other emergency operations.

 • Do not enter a flood-damaged home or building until it has been cleared by authorities.
-If you enter a flood-damaged building, be extremely careful.
-Water can cause walls to collapse, ceilings to fall, etc.
+Be extremely careful; water can cause walls to collapse, ceilings to fall, etc. Document damage and contact your insurance agent.

 • Conduct clean-up safely.